boonaki/HHTicTacToe/README.md

 **Tech used:** HTML, CSS, JavaScript & OOP

 As a group, we had designated roles to tackle different parts within the project.
-The base-frame of the project was completed within our time constraint of 1.5 hours, and after was continously updated and refactored by other contributors.
+The base-frame of the project was completed within our time constraint of 1.5 hours, and after was continuously updated and refactored by other contributors.

 ## Optimizations